 WASHINGTON – Here's where the 2012 Republican presidential candidates stand on a selection of issues.

-Gingrich: Platform calls for conservative judges and no subsidies for abortion but not for constitutional abortion ban.
+Gingrich: Signed anti-abortion pledge.
+"Principles to protect life" platform calls for conservative judges and no subsidies for abortion but not for constitutional abortion ban.

 Paul: Says federal government should have no authority either to legalize or ban abortion.
 Yet signed pledge to advance only anti-abortion appointees for relevant administration jobs, cut off federal dollars for clinics that perform or finance abortions, and support a ban on abortions after the fetus reaches a certain stage in development.